PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Indexing-and-Groupby.md

 Figure 4-4.
 IN Operator Results
 #### Updating
-The .loc indexer can update or set values (the term used with Pandas documentation).
+The <span class="coding">.loc</span> indexer can update or set values (the term used with Pandas documentation).
 Consider the example below, Set Values Matching a List of Labels.

 <div class="code-head"><span>code</span> Set Values Matching a List of Labels.py</div>